hirezio/observer-spy/README.md

 More complex observable chains tests gets even harder to read.

-So that's why this library was created - to present another alternative to marble tests that I believe is more cleaner and easier to understand and implement.
+That's why this library was created - to present another alternative to marble tests which I believe is more cleaner and easier to understand and to implement.

 ### How observer spies are cleaner?